AdamSobieski/Narratology/Content/Concepts.md

 Interestingly, while template processing is often used with HTML (`application/xhtml+xml`), it could also be used with knowledge graphs (`text/turtle`).
 In these regards, one can see also: [OTTR](https://www.ottr.xyz/).

+### Defining Concepts by Relation to Other Concepts

+Drawing inspiration including from [object-oriented modeling](https://en.wikipedia.org/wiki/Object-oriented_modeling), concepts could be defined including by means of being related to one another.

+[Comparisons](https://en.wikipedia.org/wiki/Comparison) (or [constrasts](https://en.wikipedia.org/wiki/Contrast_(linguistics))) could be usefully expressed between concepts.
+[Differences](https://en.wikipedia.org/wiki/Data_differencing) or deltas could be expressed between concepts' definitions and their definitions' parts.
+However, this task would seemingly be confounded by the extensible, multi-format, nature of the approaches to defining concepts under consideration here.

+[Connotation-](https://en.wikipedia.org/wiki/Connotation), [valence](https://en.wikipedia.org/wiki/Valence_(psychology))- or [sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis)-related variations across elements of a set of concepts, for example, could be modeled, with these subtlely varying concepts each extending a shared, base concept while, perhaps, also being definitionally related to one another.
+This would allow more subtle concept definitions to be built atop one or more more gross ones.

+For example, a "stubborn" person could be described as being "strong-willed" or "pig-headed".
+Although these have a same literal meaning ("stubborn"), "strong-willed" connotes admiration for the level of someone's will (a positive connotation), while "pig-headed" connotes frustration in dealing with someone (a negative connotation).

+One could define a base definition pertaining to the concept of "stubbornness" and then define two (or more) concept definitions extending upon it, e.g., "strong-willed" and "pig-headed", each of these extending concept definitions differing from &ndash; and building upon &ndash; one or more base concepts.

 ## Research Questions

 1. How can artificial-intelligence systems, e.g., large language models, be of use for creating and explicating concept definitions?